joelouthan/Theologicus/src/confession-1689/index.md

 >Romans 15:4 (CSB)  For whatever was written in the past was written for our instruction, so that we may have hope through endurance and through the encouragement from the Scriptures.

->2 Peter 1:19–20 (CSB)  We also have the prophetic word strongly confirmed, and you will do well to pay attention to it, as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts.Above all, you know this: No prophecy of Scripture comes from the prophet’s own interpretation,
+>2 Peter 1:19–20 (CSB)  We also have the prophetic word strongly confirmed, and you will do well to pay attention to it, as to a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts.
+Above all, you know this: No prophecy of Scripture comes from the prophet’s own interpretation,

 ### 1.2 The Old and New Testaments of Holy Scripture